ThomasJames/GNSS_Cleaning_3D/README.md

 # Statistical treatment of GNSS data

 GNSS recievers are used to establish geospatial coordinates.
-The [X, Y, Z] ouput will usualy contain gross errors and random noise.
+The [X, Y, Z] ouput will always contain gross and random errors.
 This program aims to statistically remove the gross errors.
 [This](https://ieeexplore.ieee.org/abstract/document/7063664/) book is great for information about GNSS (and multisensor intergration).